aimms/how-to/Articles/676/676-running-aimms-app.rst

     ``AllIdentifiers`` provides full access.

 *   Line 13: ``data_type_preference`` specifies the default data structure for data exchange.
-    We use PANDAS as it also provides seamless integration with Excel files.
+    We use ``pandas`` as it also provides seamless integration with Excel files.
-    Python POLARS also provide seamless integration with Excel files and might have been used as well.
+    Python ``polars`` also provide seamless integration with Excel files and might have been used as well.

 Step 2: Passing Input Data